 The heart of any Mold Inspection is the Hydrology (Moisture) Inspection.
-Identifying a mold problem and not providing the source of the moisture intrusion issue are only providing half the service they were hired to undertake.
+Identifying a mold problem and not providing the source of the moisture intrusion issue is only providing half the service they were hired to undertake.
 Any Mold Remediation is worthless if the moisture intrusion problem is not corrected or properly managed.
-Otherwise the Mold will just return.
+Otherwise, the mold will just return.

 Note: Moisture management is key to a Mold Remediation.
 Otherwise the mold will just return!

 07. Mold Inspection Report